Ulaanbaatar Railbus: Route

 The rail route has one line, and starts at the west side of the capital at the Tolgoit Station, through the city centre to the east side of the city terminating at the Amgalan Station.
 There are a total of eight stations on the route.
+Train travel time: from Tolgoit stop to Amgalan - 47 minutes, from Amgalan to Tolgoit - 45 minutes.